-Occupation-based assessment

-1. It is recommended that occupational therapists safely and appropriately assess the neurobehavioural status of the high-risk infant, in order to plan/deliver developmentally supportive care.

-(Als et al 2003 [A]; Pineda et al 2020 [B]; El-Dib et al 2011 [C]; Allinson et al 2017 [D])

-2. It is recommended that occupational therapists assess neurobehavioural and neurodevelopmental status to provide guidance and identify infants appropriate for developmental follow up following discharge.

-(Craciunoiu and Holsti 2017 [A]; Bartlett 2003 [C]; Sucharew et al 2012 [C]; Crowle et al 2015 [D]; Liu et al 2010 [D])

-3. It is recommended that occupational therapists liaise with community teams and assess neurodevelopmental status for high-risk infants in the first two years of life to provide guidance and implement early intervention services where indicated.

-(Liu et al 2010 [D])
+Occupation-based assessment 1.
+It is recommended that occupational therapists safely and appropriately assess the neurobehavioural status of the high-risk infant, in order to plan/deliver developmentally supportive care.
+1A (Als et al 2003 [A]; Pineda et al 2020 [B]; El-Dib et al 2011 [C]; Allinson et al 2017 [D]) [New evidence 2022] 2.
+It is recommended that occupational therapists assess neurobehavioural and neurodevelopmental status to provide guidance and identify infants appropriate for developmental follow up following discharge.
+1A (Craciunoiu and Holsti 2017 [A]; Bartlett 2003 [C]; Sucharew et al 2012 [C]; Crowle et al 2015 [D]; Liu et al 2010 [D]) [New evidence 2022] 3.
+It is recommended that occupational therapists liaise with community teams and assess neurodevelopmental status for high-risk infants in the first two years of life to provide guidance and implement early intervention services where indicated.
+1D (Liu et al 2010 [D])